mahmoudzahran01/genome-assembly-project/README.md

 # Genome Assembly Project

-This repository contains implementations of de novo genome assembly algorithms and analysis of assembly results for both model datasets and the *Scincus mitranus* genome.
+This repository contains implementations of genome assembly algorithms and analysis of assembly results for both model datasets and the *Scincus mitranus* genome.

 ## Project Overview